Alexander Prince von Battenberg – A European Castaway

 Daily 11 a.m. till 5 p.m.

-Prince Alexander Joseph (Sandro) von Battenberg, born in Verona in 1857, went to school in Darmstadt and was raised at Heiligenbeg castle.
-He is a descendant of a morgantic line of the house of Hesse with widely ramified relations to the European nobility.
+Alexander Josef Prince von Battenberg, born in Verona in 1857, went to school in Darmstadt and was raised at Heiligenbeg castle.
+He is a descendant of a morganatic line of the house of Hesse with widely ramified relations to the European nobility.
 After military training, he, at the age of 22, became the first prince of Bulgaria (1879 – 1886) and played a decisive role in establishing a state structure based on a European model.
 His greatest merit was the unification of the Principality of Bulgaria with East Rumelia.

 After his politically forced abdication in 1886, he returned to Darmstadt.
-In 1889 he entered the Austrian military service.
+In 1889 he entered the Austro-Hungarian military service in Austria.
 At the age of only 36 he died in Graz.
 He was buried with a state funeral in Sofia where a mausoleum was erected in his honour.